SUU-Cybersecurity-Club/CCDC_Bible/ccdc-bible.md

 - Backup Firewall
 - Note Service Versions
 - TAKE A Screenshot
+## Palo Alto
+### 1. Create new users and delete old admins
+### 2. Check admin roles and delete unnecessary ones
+### 3. Check Global protect settings under network
+### 4. Perform updates
+- Download 11.1.0 (software page) and new content version (dynamic page) refresh to show
+- Download 11.1.4-h7 (or current preferred version) and current antivirus (dynamic page)
+- This should take about 20 min with a 4 min lapse in connection for each install
+### 5. Start making rules
 # General Stuff
 ## PEMDAS
 ### **P**atch **E**verything, **M**onitor **D**ata, **A**uthenticate **S**ecurely